Luna Appliance Software 7.7.0

 >Connect locally via serial cable to perform the update, so your access to the network appliance is not lost when network connection becomes temporarily unavailable (pending proper network configuration).

-Note also that if you re-image, going back to a version older than Luna Network HSM Appliance Software 7.7.0, the routing table goes back to the old format and you must apply one of the above precautions again, to update.
+Note also that if you re-image, going back to a version older than Luna Appliance Software 7.7.0, the routing table goes back to the old format and you must apply one of the above precautions again, to update.

 If the above precautions are not taken and the appliance becomes unreachable, complete the following steps to restore connection to the appliance: